alikhm4528/RealTimeLink/README.md

 # Realtime link project
-for compile the project for Interleaving algorithm, go to project directory and use folowing commands:
+to compile the project for Interleaving algorithm, go to project directory and use folowing commands:
 ```
 mkdir build
 cd build